ckoenigs/PharMeBINet/mapping_and_merging_into_hetionet/reactome/Readme.md

 The same goes for Reactome CC to CC.
                 This has the same steps as BP mapping only with CC.

+The same goes for Reactome MF to MF.
+                This has the same steps as BP mapping only with MF.

 The cypher-shell integrates the mapped information and the new nodes.
 Next, the cypher-shell integrates with another cypher file the nodes of ReactionLikeEvent (reaction, polymerization, depolymerization, black box event, failed reaction).
 But only human ReactionLike Event and such that have a pubmed ids.